AIE-Seattle-Prog/git-focused/README.md

 - Staged Files - ready to be committed

 ## Sync

+> The repository you are pushing/pulling with is referred to as the _remote_
+> repository.
+This is often times on GitHub, but it is not the only option.

 Synchronization occurs between two repositories.
 When you push or pull, the history of the two repositories are compared.